Overview

 Submissions

-Our class follows good computer and software engineering practices.
-In short: Have a keen eye on the quality of your work!
+Our class follows solid computer and software-engineering practices.
+In short: Pay close attention to the quality of your work.

 Do the following: